-1. To add the repository, in Windows, launch Microsoft PowerShell® as an administrator and run the following cmdlet:
+- To add the repository, in Windows, openMicrosoft PowerShell® as an administrator and run the following cmdlet: Register-PSRepository -Name SitecoreGallery -SourceLocation https://sitecore.myget.org/F/sc-powershell/api/v2 - 2.
+When prompted to install the module, press Y, and then Enter. - 3.
+To install the PowerShell module, run the following cmdlet: Install-Module SitecoreInstallFramework - 4.
+When prompted to install the module, press Y, and then Enter.

-'''

-Register-PSRepository -Name SitecoreGallery -SourceLocation https://sitecore.myget.org/F/sc-powershell/api/v2

-'''

-2. To install the PowerShell module, run the following cmdlet:

-'''

-Install-Module SitecoreInstallFramework

-'''

-3. When prompted to install the module, press Y, and then ENTER.

-Update the Sitecore Installation Framework Module
+Update the Sitecore Install Framework Module

-As new features and bug fixes are periodically released, it is recommended that you update the Sitecore Installation Framework.
+As new features and bug fixes are periodically released, it is recommended that you update the Sitecore Install Framework.